© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Thorpe Hall moated monastic grange is a scheduled monument protected by Historic England under reference 1017460.
 View the official record →

-Thorpe Hall moated monastic grange is a medieval agricultural complex located in Yorkshire, England.
+Thorpe Hall moated monastic grange is a medieval agricultural establishment located in Yorkshire, England, which served as a grange or farming dependency of a monastic house.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017460.

 Thorpe Hall moated monastic grange is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017460.